hothero/awesome-rails-gem/README.md

 * [RailsAdmin](https://github.com/sferik/rails_admin) - RailsAdmin is a Rails engine that provides an easy-to-use interface for managing your data.
 * [Typus](https://github.com/typus/typus) - Typus is a control panel for Ruby on Rails applications to allow trusted users edit structured content.
 * [administrate](https://github.com/thoughtbot/administrate) - A Rails engine that helps you put together a super-flexible admin dashboard.
+* [Trestle](https://github.com/TrestleAdmin/trestle) - A modern, responsive admin framework for Ruby on Rails

 ## Logging
 * [Impressionist](https://github.com/charlotte-ruby/impressionist) - Impressionist can log page impressions (technically action impressions), but it is not limited to that.
 You can log impressions multiple times per request.
 And you can also attach it to a model.
 The goal of this project is to provide customizable stats that are immediately accessible in your application as opposed to using Google Analytics and pulling data using their API.